phydrus/pyet_joss/paper.md

 # Summary

 The evaporation of water from land surfaces to the atmosphere is a major component of the water cycle.
 Accurate estimates of the flux are essential to the water and agricultural sectors.
-As direct measurement of evaporation is difficult, the  vaporation flux is commonly estimated from more easily obtained meteorological data using empirical formulas.
+As direct measurement of evaporation is difficult, the evaporation flux is commonly estimated from more easily obtained meteorological data using empirical formulas.
 There is a wide variety of such formulas, ranging from complex physically based methods (e.g., Penman-Monteith), to simpler temperatue-based methods (e.g., Oudin, Hamon).
 Most of the formulas tend to estimate the potential evaporation (PE), which is the maximum amount of water that can be evaporated if enough water were available.
-Water resources experts rely on these formulas to get a first impression of the hydrological wtaer balance.
+Water resources experts rely on these formulas to get a first impression of the hydrological water balance.
 Due to the diversity in the level of input data, process representation and assumptions, implementing these methods can be challenging and prone to errors.
 The goal of `pyet` is to provide a Python package that includes a wide range of methods for the estimation of PE, is fully documented and easy to use.
 Currently, `pyet` includes eighteen different methods to estimate daily PE and various methods to estimate surface and aerodynamic resistance and other missing meteorological data.

 # Statement of Need

-In the Python community, there already exist many tools to compute potential evaporation.
-For example, `PyETo` package includes the FAO-56 Penamn-Monteith, the Hargreaves and the Thornthwaite method
-(https://github.com/woodcrafty/PyETo), the `evaporation` package the FAO-56 Penamn-Monteith method (https://github.com/openmeteo/evaporation) and `RefET` the ASCE-EWRI Penamn-Monteith method (https://github.com/WSWUP/RefET).
-All these packages, however, lack in consideration of alternative PET formulations.
-A popular package that also includes alternative PET formulations is already developed in the R community by @Danlu2016r.
+There exists a number of standardized calculation methods of potential and reference evaporation, from which the benchmark reports of the American Society of Civil Engineers - ASCE [@walter2000asce] and the Food and Agriculture Organization - FAO [@allen1998crop] are amongs the most widely adopted.
+There are several open-source packages that follow one of the benchark equations (@eto_2019, @refet_2020 and @evap_2020), however none of these packages provide an exhaustive list of alternative methods or lack in testing and documentation.
+Outside of Python, the R package `Evapotranspiration` by @Danlu2016r is the most closely related project to `pyet` and provides similar functionalities to the R community.
+Hence, the goal of `pyet` is to provide a simple to use Python package, that includes a wide variety of evaporation formulas, to the water resources experts in the Python community.

-Thus, motivation behind `PyEt` is to provide a simple to use package, that incorporates multiple evaporation formulations, to the Python community.
-Allowing multiple levels of input data, `PyEt` can be of great importance in regions with sparsely distributed networks of measurement stations or climate change studies, where observations or predictions of standard meteorological data (e.g. wind, relative humidity) often not available.
+Allowing multiple levels of input data, `pyet` can be of importance in regions with sparsely distributed measurement stations or climate change studies, where observations or predictions of standard meteorological data (e.g., wind, relative humidity) are often not available.

 # Estimation of Evaporation

 Evaporation is the process where a substance is converted from its liquid into its vapor phase.
-In this paper, the term evaporation (often referred to as 'evapotranspiration’) is used to refer to the total evaporation from a land surface, comprising of transpiration (evaporation of water from inside the leaves), evaporation from bare soils and interception (evaporation of intercepted precipitation)[@miralles2020].
+In this paper, the term evaporation is used to refer to the total evaporation from a land surface, comprising of transpiration (evaporation of water from inside the leaves), evaporation from bare soils and interception (evaporation of intercepted precipitation)[@miralles2020].
 Representing one of the largest water fluxes in water balances at different scales, the magnitude of the flux is crucial for water balance studies at different scales.

 The evaporation flux is determined by meteorological conditions.
 The availability of water will determine if actual evaporation occurs at its potential rate (PE).
 Observations of actual evaporation are limited to point measurements and require expensive instrumentation, which is often not available for most practical applications.
-A common method of obtaining actual evaporation rates is thus by  sing hydrological models, which compute actual evaporation by reducing PE due to water limitations.
+A common method of obtaining actual evaporation rates is thus by using hydrological models, which compute actual evaporation by reducing PE due to water limitations.
 These models require accurate input of PE, which is often calibrated to match regional and plot characteristics [@OUDIN2005290].

 A common formula to determine the potential evaporation is using the Penman-Monteith formulation [allen1998crop, @walter2000asce], which requires measurements of air temperature, relative humidity, wind speed and radiation.
 These requirements limit the applicability of the Penman-Monteith.
 Alternative methods that require less input data are therefore applied in regions where all standard meteorological variables are not measured or climate scenarios, that only offer projections of radiation and temperature.
 The study of @OUDIN2005290 gives an introduction on the importance of alternative methods to estimate PE.
 They report that in some regions the alternative PE methods outperform the Penman-Monteith method.

 # Functionality

-`pypt` currently contains 18 different PE methods (see table below).
+`pyet` currently contains 18 different PE methods (see table below).
 The package also provides utility functions to estimate missing meteorological data (e.g. solar and net radiation).
 The methods are currently implemented for 1D data (time series data).
 Future work will expand functionality to 2D and 3D data (Numpy array, XArray, and NetCDF).
 The implemented methods are benchmarked against open source data to ensure proper functioning of the methods [@allen1998crop].

- Table 1: PET, surface and aerodynamic resistance methods included in `PyEt`.
+Table 1: PE and surface/aerodynamic resistance methods included in `pyet`.
 T, Temperature; U, Wind Speed; D, Radiation; RH, Relative Humidity; $h_{crop}$, crop height; LAI, Leaf area index; $[CO_2]$ - atmospheric
 $CO_2$ concentration.
 Adapted from @OUDIN2005290.